bwees/Laply/README.md

 6. Open the serial monitor and you should see repeating output similar to ```RSSI_0-120```

 ### NodeJS Server
-These instructions have to a Raspberry Pi 3B, 3B+, 4B.
+These instructions have been tested on a Raspberry Pi 3B+.
 Step 1 will be specific to your device and its nodeJS install steps.

 1. Install NodeJS on Raspberry Pi ([Reference](https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp))
 ```